The goals of the Office of Service Learning and Community Engagement are to:

 - 150 documented hours of service to the community and completion of 2 service learning courses.

-Students who meet this criteria must submit the honors cord application and documentation of service hours form to the Office of Service Learning and Community Engagement email@example.com at least one month prior to graduation.
+Students who meet this criteria must submit the Honors Cord Request Form and documentation of service hours form to the Office of Service Learning and Community Engagement email@example.com at least one month prior to graduation.

 Falcon Scholars In Action